daniilvinn/omniforce-engine/README.md

 * C# scripting based on Mono Runtime - full physics control from C# side, collision callbacks and logging.
 * BC7 encoding for images (BC6 and BC5 are planned)

+## Requirements
+* The engine was only tested with MSVC compiler under Windows 11
+* Vulkan SDK 1.3
+* A GPU which supports Mesh Shaders - NVIDIA Turing and newer or AMD RDNA2 or newer

 ## Goals
 * Skeletal animations
 * High-fidelity renderer with various available graphics features